-Our historical net tangible book value (deficit) as of [], 2021 was (\$[]), or (\$[]) per share of our common stock.
+Our historical net tangible book value (deficit) as of March 31, 2021 was (\$158,012), or (\$0.04) per share of our common stock.
 Our historical net tangible book value (deficit) is the amount of our total tangible assets less our total liabilities.
-Historical net tangible book value per share represents historical net tangible book value (deficit) divided by the number of shares of our common stock outstanding as of [], 2021.
+Historical net tangible book value per share represents historical net tangible book value (deficit) divided by the number of shares of our common stock outstanding as of March 31, 2021.

-After giving further effect to our issuance and sale of [] shares of common stock in this offering at an assumed initial public offering price of \$[] per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions, estimated offering expenses payable by us, our as adjusted net tangible book value as of [], 2021 would have been approximately \$[], or approximately \$[] per share.
-This represents an immediate increase in as adjusted net tangible book value per share of \$[] to our existing stockholders and an immediate dilution in as adjusted net tangible book value per share of approximately \$[] to new investors purchasing common stock in this offering.
-Dilution per share to new investors purchasing common stock in this offering from the assumed initial public offering price per share paid by new investors.
+After giving further effect to our issuance and sale of 2,800,000 shares of common stock in this offering at an assumed initial public offering price of \$5.50 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions, estimated offering expenses payable by us, our as adjusted net tangible book value as of March 31, 2021 would have been approximately \$13,032,988, or approximately \$1.92 per share.
+This represents an immediate increase in as adjusted net tangible book value per share of \$1.96 to our existing stockholders and an immediate dilution in as adjusted net tangible book value per share of approximately \$3.58 to new investors purchasing common stock in this offering.
+Dilution per share to new investors purchasing common stock in this offering is determined by subtracting as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.